 >No offense, but I suspect that you are very superficially familiar with Lam’s works

-Regarding the "City" - a separate conversation.
+Regarding “City” - a separate conversation.
 Both Komm and Khokhlov agree that at one time John Woo and Ringo Lam were a kind of Batman and Joker.
-But I don’t think so: I also have a confrontation, “United Russia” versus “KPRF”.
+But I don’t think so: there’s also opposition for me, “United Russia” versus “KPRF”.

 Woo is either a good action movie with strong drama (“Bright Future”, “Bullet in the Head”), or a good action movie with weak drama (“The Hitman”, “Hard Boiled”), or a film that fails in almost all aspects, but blows the roof action (“Bright Future 2”, “Just Heroes”, “Born a Thief”).